-Receivables, prepayments and accrued revenues are non-interest bearing.
+The net amount of GST recoverable from DEW is included as part of receivables.
+Receivables are non-interest bearing.
 Receivables are held with the objective of collecting the contractual cash flows and they are measured at amortised cost.

-7. Liabilities
+7. Current Liabilities